 - Charge at least $1,000 a month for the card’s first 90 days in order to earn a sign-up bonus.

 - If you have a large amount of cash reserves, consider moving those savings to Bank of America to earn more card rewards.

 - Take advantage of BankAmeriDeals to earn extra rewards on qualified purchases.

-- Pair the Bank of America Premium card with the Bank of America® Cash Rewards credit card to earn extra rewards at grocery stores and on a category of your choice.
+- Pair the Bank of America Premium card with the Bank of America® Customized Cash Rewards credit card to earn extra rewards at wholesale clubs and on a category of your choice.